AdobeDocs/commerce-operations.en/help/tools/quality-patches-tool/patches-available-in-qpt/v1-1-55/acsd-58685-ensures-disabled-sales-emails-are-not-sent-upon-re-enabling.md

 ---
-title: 'ACSD-58685: Ensures disabled sales emails are not sent upon re-enabling.'
+title: 'ACSD-58685: Disabled sales emails are sent upon re-enabling'
 description: Apply the ACSD-58685 patch to fix the Adobe Commerce issue where sales emails initiated while email communication was disabled would still be sent once email communication was re-enabled.
 feature: Configuration
 role: Admin, Developer